wandyezj/wandyezj.github.io/docs/_posts/2023-06-04-story-game-philosophy.md

 What design principles should Story Games adhere to?

-I see design encompassing the entire Story Game experience - this goes beyond a specific games rules and includes the expectations people have, and the way people interact with each other.
+I see design encompassing the entire Story Game experience - this goes beyond a specific game's rules and includes the expectations people have, and the way people interact with each other.

 As a baseline all games must be safe and fun.
-To adhere to my definition of Story Game the game must also have equal narrative control.
+To adhere to my definition of Story Game, the game must also have equal narrative control.
 The rest of the design principles help ease play.

+Principles:

 - [Safe](#safe)
 - [Fun](#fun)